Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Related Work

 \subsection{Coarse-to-Fine Matching}

-To avoid high computation costs due to the redundant full-image search space in detector-free matching, coarse-to-fine methods are proposed.
-In LoFTR \cite{loftr}, patch-level correspondences are established through feature attention of the coarse level matching, which serves as the initial search space for the fine level matching.
-This approach significantly reduces time consumption compared to the vanilla Transformer \cite{cotr}. { Subsequent works~\cite{QT,ASpan,astr,adamatcher} have improved the attention mechanism to construct a more efficient and precise coarse search space.} However, this patch-level search space lacks a clear association with image apparent features or high-level semantics, thus requiring expensive feature comparison for correspondence establishment.
-The accuracy issue in the coarse level also persists due to low input resolution.
-PATS~\cite{pats} is proposed to extract more accurate features from equally cropped image patches with high resolution, but finding patch matches requires multiple iterations. {Recent MKPC~\cite{MKPC} provides another two-stage feature matching strategy, which utilizes stage-one point matching on the entire images to achieve the co-visible area.
-Then the stage-two point matching is performed inside it.
-However, individual co-visible area matching is too rough for precise point matching and its accuracy is entangled with the stage-one point matching.
-In contrast, our method offers a well-defined search space, i.e. the semantic area matches, along with an independent area matching method utilizing both semantic and geometry priors.
-It is able to provide a fine-grained search space for detector-free matchers, improving their matching performance.}
+Recent matching methods commonly adopt a coarse-to-fine matching approach, which is deemed as a consensus in the field.
+Within this hierarchical process, intermediate search spaces play a critical role in determining the overall matching accuracy, and these spaces vary across different methods.
+Sparse methods typically identify a keypoint set as the search space for point matching, but struggle to achieve fine-grained keypoints.
+In semi-dense methods~\cite{loftr,QT,ASpan}, patch-level matches are established through feature attention of the coarse level matching, which serve as the search space for the fine level matching.
+This approach significantly reduces time consumption compared to the dense counterpart \cite{cotr}.
+On the other hand, dense methods~\cite{dkm,sparseNCN,dual-resolution} refine dense warps from coarse to fine feature maps, where dense correspondences between coarse feature maps can be viewed as dense patch matches between original images, making patch matches the intermediate search spaces for dense methods as well.
+Despite these advancements, the patch-level search spaces lack a clear association with image context, thus requiring expensive feature comparison in establishment.
+The accuracy issue in the coarse matching also persists due to low input resolution and error-prone redundant computations.
+While PATS~\cite{pats} is proposed to extract more accurate features from equally cropped image patches with high resolution, the presence of redundant feature comparisons continues to limit matching accuracy.
+Recent overlap estimation methods~\cite{OETR,MKPC} utilize stage-one matching on the entire images to achieve the overlap between images.
+Then the stage-two point matching is performed inside the overlap area images.
+However, individual overlap area may be too coarse for precise point matching and the overlap establishment in these methods are expensive.
+Conversely, our method offers a semantic-aware search space, \ie the semantic area matches.
+The incorporation of semantic enables robust establishment and efficient reduction of redundant computation of this search space, leading to impressive matching accuracy.